gcarty/gcarty.github.io/README.md

 3. Simplified the pizza size selector by using a case statement which assigned a value of 25, 33.3 and 50
 	- the above values were mapped to newWidth and passed as a percentage

+============ OPTIMIZATION STEPS for index.html
+I am confused why this was flagged as critical.
+The instructions for the project specifically stated to document the changes for the main.js in the readme file, however, the reviewed flagged the changes to index.html as a required in the readme.
+Submitting the them below.

+Optimzations Steps taken in Index.html
+- Resized pizzaria.jpg (reduced >90%)
+- Optimized pizzaria.jpg
+- Added media type to print.css to remove it from critical path while displaying the page in abrowser
+- Optimized the remaining images on the page
+- Wed Front Loader to load Google Fonts instead of a link to CSS.
+- Remove the server call for style.css by defining the style in the <head>
+- Ending Page Test results for Mobile and Desktop were 95 and 97 respectively.